|Oracle8i Time Series User's Guide

 After you have defined the calendar and populated the exception lists, you can use the IsValidTimeSeries function to check that the time series is consistent with the calendar.

-After you have performed the bulk load of time series data and have started using the Time Series cartridge, you will probably want to add data periodically.
+After you have performed the bulk load of time series data and have started using Oracle8i Time Series, you will probably want to add data periodically.
 For example, every trading day after the stock exchange closes, that day's data for each ticker becomes available.

 As with bulk loading, incremental loading is typically done in a controlled environment.
 You know which timestamps will become off-exceptions, and you can explicitly update the exception lists of the appropriate calendars.
 The following example demonstrates such an update:

 UPDATE stockdemo_calendars cal SET cal = (SELECT ORDSYS.Calendar.InsertExceptions( VALUE(cal), to_date('01-JAN-97','DD-MON-YY')) FROM dual) WHERE cal.name = 'XCORP';